Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 Step 1: Prepare Your Source Data

-Ensure your data is in a flat file structure, which means having multiple columns, a header row with field names, and data records in the rows below.
+Ensure your data is in a flat file structure.
+A flat file structure comprises multiple columns, a header row with field names, and data records in the rows below the header row.

 Example of Source Data in Flat File Structure